-100. In March 2005, Canada reiterated its long-standing concerns about discretionary import licensing being used by the sanitary and phytosanitary authorities of the Bolivarian Republic of Venezuela to restrict imports of potatoes, onions and pork from Canada.
-There had recently been two substantive meetings with senior delegations from Caracas and Canada hoped this issue would soon be resolved.

-101. The United States shared Canada's concerns regarding the Bolivarian Republic of Venezuela's restrictive import licensing and SPS permit regimes.
-The United States was specifically concerned about: (1) the Bolivarian Republic of Venezuela's use of SPS permits to enforce quotas based on economic rather than scientific justifications; (2) the lack of transparency and the apparent inconsistency of the import permit/license approval process which resulted in significant delays in the issuance of some permits and licences compared to others and which arbitrarily reduced the quantity approved for import compared to the requested amount; and (3) the Bolivarian Republic of Venezuela's insistence on requiring importers and users of imported products to purchase domestically produced commodities in order to gain approval or permission to import.

-102. The Bolivarian Republic of Venezuela confirmed the fruitful consultations with Canada and hoped to report the resolution of this problem at the next Committee meeting.

-103. In June 2005, Canada indicated that, without any SPS justification and despite having negotiated a sanitary agreement a few years ago, Venezuelan pork importers had never been able to obtain import permits from the Venezuelan sanitary authorities for Canadian pork.
+- 116. In March 2005, Canada reiterated its long-standing concerns about discretionary import licensing being used by the sanitary and phytosanitary authorities of Venezuela to restrict imports of potatoes, onions and pork from Canada.
+There had recently been two substantive meetings with senior delegations from Caracas and Canada hoped this issue would soon be resolved. - 117.
+The United States shared Canada's concerns regarding Venezuela's restrictive import licensing and SPS permit regimes.
+The United States was specifically concerned about: (1) Venezuela's use of SPS permits to enforce quotas based on economic rather than scientific justifications; (2) the lack of transparency and the apparent inconsistency of the import permit/license approval process which resulted in significant delays in the issuance of some permits and licences compared to others and which arbitrarily reduced the quantity approved for import compared to the requested amount; and (3) Venezuela's insistence on requiring importers and users of imported products to purchase domestically produced commodities in order to gain approval or permission to import. - 118.
+Venezuela confirmed the fruitful consultations with Canada and hoped to report the resolution of this problem at the next Committee meeting. - 119.
+In June 2005, Canada indicated that, without any SPS justification and despite having negotiated a sanitary agreement a few years ago, Venezuelan pork importers had never been able to obtain import permits from the Venezuelan sanitary authorities for Canadian pork.
 Permits for seed or table potatoes had not been issued for long periods of time.
-Bilateral efforts to resolve the problem were continuing.

-104. The United States noted that if the Bolivarian Republic of Venezuela's restrictive import regime was based on SPS permits as opposed to import licences, as the Bolivarian Republic of Venezuela had implied in the Import Licensing Committee, the Bolivarian Republic of Venezuela should explain the risk being addressed through this permit and supply the supporting risk assessment.

-105. The Bolivarian Republic of Venezuela took note of Canada's concerns and noted that bilateral negotiations were continuing.

-106. In February 2006, Canada indicated that this issue was of long duration and frustration.
+Bilateral efforts to resolve the problem were continuing. - 120.
+The United States noted that if Venezuela's restrictive import regime was based on SPS permits as opposed to import licences, as Venezuela had implied in the Import Licensing Committee, Venezuela should explain the risk being addressed through this permit and supply the supporting risk assessment. - 121.
+Venezuela took note of Canada's concerns and noted that bilateral negotiations were continuing. - 122.
+In February 2006, Canada indicated that this issue was of long duration and frustration.
 Under the WTO rules, issuance of import permits was automatic unless there were underlying SPS concerns.
 Canadian table potatoes, onions and pork were being refused without any rationale.
-Unless the Bolivarian Republic of Venezuela had identified legitimate SPS concerns, it should expeditiously issue import licenses for agricultural products from Canada on an automatic basis.

-107. The United States reported its concern about the lack of progress on this issue as US exports of yellow corn, oilseeds and dairy products had been affected by the restrictions.

-108. The Bolivarian Republic of Venezuela noted that a number of the requests Canada had made in March had been addressed, and the Bolivarian Republic of Venezuela had issued permits to import Canadian pork and potatoes.
-Venezuelan technicians were preparing a visit to Canada to inspect potatoes to be exported to the Bolivarian Republic of Venezuela.
-The Bolivarian Republic of Venezuela was willing to carry out additional bilateral meetings to find a mutually satisfactory solution to Canada's concerns.
+Unless Venezuela had identified legitimate SPS concerns, it should expeditiously issue import licenses for agricultural products from Canada on an automatic basis. - 123.
+The United States reported its concern about the lack of progress on this issue as US exports of yellow corn, oilseeds and dairy products had been affected by the restrictions. - 124.
+Venezuela noted that a number of the requests Canada had made in March had been addressed, and Venezuela had issued permits to import Canadian pork and potatoes.
+Venezuelan technicians were preparing a visit to Canada to inspect potatoes to be exported to Venezuela.
+Venezuela was willing to carry out additional bilateral meetings to find a mutually satisfactory solution to Canada's concerns.

-BOLIVIA
+BOLIVIA, PLURINATIONAL STATE OF (BOLIVIA)